tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 ## Self Awareness Strategies
 - the ability to stay aware of your emotions in the moment and understand your tendencies across situations.

+### crush cognitive biases

+- Let's explore some of the most common types of cognitive biases that entrench themselves in our lives.
+Awareness is the best way to beat these biases, so pay careful attention to how they influence you.
+Don't allow them to hinder your emotional intelligence.

+- **Confirmation bias.** Confirmation bias is the tendency to seek out information that supports our pre-existing beliefs.
+In other words, we form an opinion first and then seek out evidence to back it up, rather than basing our opinions on facts.
+Social media apps have been accused of using this bias to keep us engaged by loading our feeds with what we already believe, rather than challenging us with new information.

+- **Fundamental attribution error.** This is the tendency to attribute situational behavior to a person's fixed personality.
+For example, people often attribute another person's poor work performance to laziness when there are so many other possible explanations.
+It could be that the individual in question is receiving projects they aren't passionate about, their rocky home life is carrying over to their work life, or they're burned out.
+When you're the one being lazy, you don't assume it's a character flaw.
+You attribute this to the situation you're in.
+That's how the fundamental attribution error works.

+- **The decoy effect.** This occurs when someone believes they have two options, but you present a third option to make the second one feel more palatable.
+For example, you visit a car lot to consider two cars, one listed for $30,000 and one for $40,000.
+At first, the $40,000 car seems expensive, so the salesman shows you a $65,000 car.
+Suddenly, the $40,000 car seems reasonable by comparison.
+This salesman is preying on your decoy bias the decoy being the $65,000 car that he knows you won't buy.

+- **The ideometer effect.** This refers to the fact that our thoughts can make us feel real emotions.
+This is why actors envision terrible scenarios, such as the death of a loved one, in order to make themselves cry on cue.
+It's also why activities such as cataloging what you're grateful for can have such a profound, positive impact on your well-being.

+- **The halo effect.** The halo effect occurs when someone creates a strong first impression and that impression sticks.
+This is extremely noticeable in grading.
+For example, often a teacher grades a student's first paper, and if it's good, the teacher is prone to continue giving the student high marks for future papers even if their performance doesn't warrant it.
+The same thing happens at work and in personal relationships.

+- **The horn effect.** This effect is the exact opposite of the halo effect.
+When you perform poorly at first, you can easily get pegged as a low performer, even if you work hard enough to disprove that notion.

+- **Conservatism bias.** This bias leads people to believe that pre-existing information takes precedence over new information.
+Don't be quick to reject something just because it's radical or different.
+Great ideas usually are.

+- **Affect heuristic.** Affect heuristic is the human tendency to base our decisions on our emotions.
+For example, consider a study conducted at Shukutoku University, Japan.
+Participants judged a disease that killed 1,286 people out of every 10,000 as being more dangerous than one that was 24.14% fatal (despite this representing twice as many deaths).
+People reacted emotionally to the image of 1,286 people dying, whereas the percentage didn't arouse the same mental imagery and emotions.

+- **The ostrich effect.** The ostrich effect is aptly named after the mistaken belief that ostriches, when scared, literally bury their heads in the ground.
+This effect describes our tendency to hide from impending problems.
+We may not physically bury our heads in the ground, but we might as well.
+For example, if your company is experiencing layoffs or you're having relationship issues, it's common to attempt to push all these problems away, rather than face them head on.
+This never works.

+- **Reactance.** Reactance is our tendency to react to rules and regulations by exercising our freedom.
+A prevalent example of this is children with over-bearing parents.
+Tell a teenager to do what you say because you told them so, and they're very likely to start breaking your rules.
+Similarly, employees who feel mistreated or "Big Brothered" by their employers are more likely to take longer breaks, use extra sick days, or even steal from their company.

+- **Planning fallacy.** Planning fallacy is the tendency to think that we can do things more quickly than we actually can.
+For procrastinators, this leads to incomplete work, and this makes Type As overpromise and underdeliver.

+- **The bandwagon effect.** The bandwagon effect is the tendency to do what everyone else is doing.
+This creates a kind of groupthink, where people run with the first idea that's put onto the table instead of exploring a variety of options.
+The bandwagon effect illustrates how we like to make decisions based on what feels good (doing what everyone else is doing), even when it's a poor alternative.

+- **Bias blind spot.** If you begin to feel that you've mastered your biases, keep in mind that you're most likely experiencing the bias blind spot.
+This is the tendency to see biases in other people but not in yourself.

+#### PSYCHOLOGICAL FORCES THAT MAKE GOOD PEOPLE DO BAD THINGS

+- **The compensation effect.** The compensation effect refers to people's tendency to assume that they accumulate moral capital.
+We use good deeds to balance out bad deeds, or alternately, we give ourselves breaks from goodness, like a piece of chocolate cake after a week of salads.
+This makes people more inclined to do bad things under the guise of "I'm a good person" or "It's just this one thing."
+A great example of this is a study in which people were observed lying and cheating more after they made the decision to purchase products that were good for the environment.

+- **Cognitive dissonance.** Cognitive dissonance is the discomfort humans feel when they hold two contradictory opinions or when their behavior is inconsistent with their beliefs.
+It's one of the strongest psychological forces driving human behavior.
+When people who feel they are good do bad things, cognitive dissonance makes them ignore this behavior because they can't tolerate the inconsistency between their behavior and their beliefs.
+This only leads to more bad behavior.

+- **The power of names.** What you name something is important, because it can skew people's sense of reality.
+If companies assign unethical practices simple and humorous euphemisms (like "financial engineering" for accounting fraud), employees are less likely to take their unethical behavior seriously.
+Thomas Watson, the founder of IBM, was famous for saying, "Doing business is a game, the greatest game in the world if you know how to play it."
+Something as simple as calling business a game can make people less likely to see that their actions have serious real-world consequences.

+- **Obedience to authority.** It's quite difficult for most people to ignore the wishes of those in positions of authority.
+People also feel that they're less responsible for wrongdoings if they act under the direction of someone else.
+Both reasons explain why employees are likely to act out the unethical wishes of their supervisors and feel far less guilt than if they had decided to do it themselves.

+- **The Pygmalion effect.** The Pygmalion effect refers to people's tendency to act the way that other people treat them.
+For example, if employees are treated like they're upright members of a team, they're more likely to act accordingly.
+Alternately, if they're treated with
+!!! suspicion, they're more likely to act in a way that justifies that perception.

+- **The pressure to conform.** The pressure to conform is powerful.
+When a group engages in unethical behavior, individuals are far more likely to participate in or condone that behavior rather than risk standing out.

+- **Conspicuous consumption.** When companies splash money around, they contribute to unethical behavior.
+Flashy displays of wealth lead to increased selfishness.
+Employees either aim hard for these carrots or develop jealousy of their high-rolling colleagues who achieve them.
+This leads to people who are more likely to put their own needs ahead of doing the right thing.

+- **The blinding effect of power.** People in power typically see themselves as inherently different from their employees.
+This can lead them to set ethical boundaries for their employees that are more stringent than the ones they set for themselves.
+What happens next is the stuff of newspaper headlines.

 ### Quit Treating Your Feelings as Good or Bad
 - pay attention when you feel an emotion begin to build.
 - try to understand the emotions and avoid labelling them good or bad.